gitter-badger/mcneill.io/memoir/mcneill-ancestry.md

 Daniel's father could be...

 - Presbyterian Scots Ulster settler (1611-1630) (of the 100,000 scots settlers)
-- Scottish military quartered there (1642-1650) (of the 10,000 troops under Munroe brought to fight the Irish Confederate war)
+- Scottish military quartered there (1642-1650) (of the 10,000 troops under Munroe brought to fight the Irish Confederate war).
+Some of these were called *[Redshanks](https://en.wikipedia.org/wiki/Redshank_%28soldier%29)*, a particular kind of scottish mercenary from the lowlands and the Islands.
 - Native Irish converted to Presbyterianism (this is not unlikely and sometimes the only thing that needed doing was changing of O'Neill to McNeill...)

 Daniel's son John, our emigrant ancestor, was born in Coleraine in 1680, emigrated in 1722 (this was part of a large emigration due to financial pressures on Presbyterians that began around 1717/1719)

 John married in 1744 (yes, at age 64) in a Presbyterian church in Philadelphia, and later migrated to Northern Virginia (dying at 85 after raising three boys).
 If he was Presbyterian when he emigrated, then he may be an Ulster Scot.

 As we know, McNeill (and variant spellings) are associated with three islands in the Scot Hebrides: Barra, Colonsay, and Gigha, but none of the sequencing done in those places are turning out matches for us (granted, sample size is small).

 So, short answer is I don't really know!
 Scots-Irish is likely the best tentative description.
 Turns out this group we were in made up 20% of the American colonies at the time of the American Revolution, and is pretty much the hard scrapping, kick-ass settlers of Ulster and the United States, carving it out of chaos.

 http://www.ulsterancestry.com/ulster-scots.html

 Ulster Scot may be the right title, but for sure our ancestors came from Ireland, but for how many generations were they there?
 And the Scots came from Ireland before that anyway, in the 5th and 6th centuries, so it is hard to fix things in a given nationality/ethnicity.
 Basically, we are having to rethink different ethnic identity, esp. in that part of the world.
 For example:

 http://news.scotsman.com/scitech.cfm?id=1393742006